Oesophagectomy

 Reducing the risk of complications

-The nurses will encourage you to get out of bed and move around as soon as possible.
+The nurses will get you out of bed and moving around as soon as possible after the operation.
 This helps reduce the risk of complications after surgery, such as blood clots and infections.
 The nurses can help you manage your drips and drains while walking.

 A physiotherapist or nurse will teach you deep breathing exercises to help keep your lungs clear.
 They will also show you how to do regular leg movements to prevent blood clots forming in your legs.